suuuuperNOVA/re_bcfsa/chapters/ch3.md

 > ### Scope and extent of ownership of land

 - Airspace<br>
-Landowner can make effective us.
+Landowner can make effective use
 - Subsurface
 - Water<br>
-Licence for groundwater.
+License for groundwater
 - Support

 > ### Fixture vs. Chattel